Harry Haughton

+Football

+Northcote (VFA)

 A versatile player from Northcote, Haughton was already 26 when recruited by Carlton but still managed to play for eight seasons.

+Carlton (VFL)

 He was a dual premiership player at Carlton, appearing in their winning 1914 and 1915 Grand Final teams.
 In the first Grand Final he was used on a half back flank but played in the ruck the following year.
 Haughton, a New Zealander by birth, was also a member of the side which lost the 1916 Grand Final.

+Representative teams

 While at Carlton he represented the VFL at interstate football in 1913 and at the 1914 Sydney Carnival.

+Williamstown (VFA)

 He finished his career back in the Victorian Football Association where he was appointed captain-coach of Williamstown in 1920.
-He stepped down from the coaching role in 1921 but stayed on as a player and starred at centre half-forward in Williamstown's premiership victory over Footscray at Fitzroy's Brunswick St Oval, where the Villagers prevailed by 3 goals, 8.9 to 5.9.
+He stepped down from the coaching role in 1921 but stayed on as a player and starred at centre half-forward in Williamstown's premiership victory over Footscray at Fitzroy's Brunswick St Oval, where Williamstown defeated Footscray by 3 goals, 8.9 to 5.9.
 He played on at age 36 until half-way through 1922 before taking up a country coaching position.
 He played a total of 45 games and kicked 72 goals during his time at Williamstown.